-The projection assumes that world GDP growth gradually recovers over the forecast period, supported by the fall in oil prices.
-There are downside risks from euro-area activity being more persistently weak, from potential market disruption as and faced by major commodity exporters.
+when US interest rates rise, and from the economic challenges faced by major commodity exporters.
 On the upside, the recent policy actions by the ECB may provide greater stimulus to growth than is incorporated in the central projection and the drop in oil prices may boost demand in oil-importing countries by more than expected.